© Crown copyright 2020

 Existing mental health problems

-If you already have a mental health problem, then you may be finding the coronavirus (COVID-19) outbreak particularly challenging.
+If you already have a mental health problem, then you may be finding the COVID-19 pandemic particularly challenging.
 The advice above should help, but here are a few extra things that you may want to think about.
 This is based on fuller guidance provided by Mind.
 Rethink has also created an online hub to provide practical support and information that is useful for people living with or supporting people with mental illness.

 Speaking to your mental health team